sgrottel/checkouts-overview/doc/manual.md

 The collection of entries can be automatically loaded, if configured accordingly in the application's settings.
 Then the last file you are loading or saving, will be memorized of automatic load on application start.

+An Asterisk `*` next to the label `Collection` indicates that you have unsaved changes.
+You will be asked if you want to save these changes when you close the application or when you load a new collection.

 When you trigger `[Save]` the current collection file's directory and file name will be pre-selected in the save dialog window.
 The save dialog window will always be shown.
 You can browse to any other local, change the name of the file, or simply press `Ok` to overwrite the existing file with the updated contents.